rachit-j/kasm-multi-server/developers-guide.md

 Option 2 on the Menu or `ansible-playbook -i inventory install_kasm.yml`

-**Post deployment if the `install_kasm.yml` needs to be run again to make scaling changes it is important to set `init_remote_db: false` this should happen automatically but best to check**
+**Post-deployment if the `install_kasm.yml` needs to be run again to make scaling changes it is important to set `init_remote_db: false` this should happen automatically but best to check**

 ### Deploying a Dedicated Kasm Proxy